themightyboosh/cas-formula/docs/RealnessScore_FullPrompt.md

 - Each question appears as:
   - Question text
   - A 1–5 horizontal scale (radio buttons or pill-shaped selectable buttons).
+- **Progress indicator:** Display "Question X of 40" prominently.
+- **Domain completion status:** Show visual indicators (checkmarks or progress bars) for each completed domain section.
-- Disabled “See My Realness Archetype” button until all 40 questions are answered.
+- Disabled "See My Realness Archetype" button until all 40 questions are answered.

+### 7.2 Progress Tracking & Data Persistence
+- **Progress indicator:** Show current question number (e.g., "Question 15 of 40") and overall completion percentage.
+- **Domain completion status:** Visual indicators showing which domains (A, B, C, D) are complete.
+- **Save progress:** Automatically save responses to `localStorage` as user answers questions.
+- **Resume capability:** On page load, check `localStorage` for saved progress and allow user to resume from where they left off.
+- **Retake assessment:** Provide a "Retake Assessment" button on results page that clears saved data and restarts the assessment.
+- **Single result storage:** Store only the most recent result in `localStorage` (no multiple result comparison).

+### 7.3 Email Collection (Before Results)
+- **Required step:** Before showing results, collect user email address.
+- Display a clean email collection form with:
+  - Email input field
+  - Submit button
+  - Brief explanation: "Enter your email to receive your Realness Score results"
+- Validate email format before proceeding.
+- Store email (for analytics/email list purposes) before displaying results.

-### 7.2 On Answer Completion
+### 7.4 On Answer Completion
 - Validate that each question has a numeric value 1–5.
 - If incomplete:
   - Show a small, subtle error banner:
-    *“Please answer all questions to see your Realness Archetype.”*
+    *"Please answer all questions to see your Realness Archetype."*
 - If complete:
+  - Show email collection form (see 7.3).
+  - After email submission:
     - Compute sums, levels, and best archetype.
-  - Scroll smoothly to the Results section.
+    - Animate smooth scroll to the Results section with transition effects.

-### 7.3 Results Section
+### 7.5 Results Section
 Show:

 - **Archetype Title:**